Hawley, Hampshire: Amenities

 Hawley has a village hall, village green, equestrian centre, private leisure centre, a cricket ground and a playground area.

 Hawley has Hawley Primary School teaches boys and girls to Key Stages 1 and 2.

 HawleyHurst School merging into Hurst Lodge School (until then in Ascot) folded in 2020 - an independent mixed, nursery, preparatory and senior school.
-Alumni include her former Royal Highness Sarah, Duchess of York.
+Alumni include Sarah Ferguson.
 The Department for Education (DfE) issued a notice to improve on 20 July 2018.
 The DfE removed the regulatory action on 11 November 2019.
 It had a £600,000 annual cash shortfall.
 Latterly it had 282 pupils, from a capacity of 450.

 Centred 1.5 mi southwest is Hawley Lake (via a forest walk about 20 minutes from Hawley Green), which is used by the British Army for basic sailing training and also has a private sailing club & watersports facility (Hawley Lake Sail Training Centre).
 The lake is used for dinghy sailing, kayaking, windsurfing and wakeboarding/water-skiing.
 There is also a beach on its southern shore which is used by local residents.
 Each Guy Fawkes Night the Army organises a firework display on the lake's islets, attracting thousands of visitors from many miles around.